Meet

 Genma Holmes

-In the Nashville market, she can be heard each weekend on the engaging program Living Your Best Life Radio on 790 The Gospel and 104.9.
+In the Nashville market, she can be heard each weekend on the engaging program Living Your Best Life Radio on 790 AM The Gospel and 99.1 FM.
 Genma has been featured in numerous publications like The New York Times, Pest Control Technology, Pest Management Magazine, Nashville Business Journal, The Tennessean, Style Blueprint, Essence, Black Enterprise, The Network Journal, Speakers Magazine, Family Business Magazine, Worthwhile Magazine, First Woman, and Huffington Post.
+Genma is a contributing writer to newspapers and publications throughout the U.S. In 2026-2027, she will debut several books: Mrs. Claus in Photographs, Where Are the Black Santas, and African American Entrepreneurs Who Made Nashville the 'It City.'

 Book Ms. Santa for your holiday photo sessions, private family parties, schools, civic organizations, and veteran/military events.